There was an error with your log in

 • Group sizes and prices:

-• Pricing is per person, and the cost decreases as your group grows, making it the perfect opportunity to hike with friends and family.
+• Cost per person decreases as the group grows, so it’s the perfect opportunity to go backpacking with friends and family!

 Min. age requirements:

-If you plan to hike with anyone under the age of 18, please contact us prior to booking to make arrangements.
+If your group has backpackers under the age of 18, contact us prior to booking to make arrangements.

 Have more questions?
 Read our FAQ, or Talk with us